cmer/unraid-sanity/README.md

-# Sanity Theme for Unraid 6.6+
+# Sanity Theme for Unraid 6.8+ and Theme Engine

 This theme is based on Dynamix White.
 I modified it to be more to my liking.
-I hope it is to yours too!
+I hope you like it too.

 ## What's been done